 Kim Thompson is a partner in the firm's Atlanta office.
-She serves as chair of the firm's Global Immigration Practice Group.
-Kim's practice focuses on immigration and nationality law; she began practicing in this area in 1990.
+Her practice focuses on immigration and nationality law; she began practicing in this area in 1990.

 Kim is a member of the American Immigration Lawyers Association, the ABA-affiliated association for attorneys practicing immigration law.

 She is a frequent lecturer and presenter on immigration topics and she also advises employers regarding best practices in immigration-related employment issues.

 Kim is "AV" Peer Review Rated by Martindale-Hubbell.
 She has been selected for inclusion in Georgia Super Lawyers every year since 2005 and, in 2005, was named one of the "Top 50 Female Georgia Super Lawyers."
 She was also selected for inclusion in The Legal 500 – Immigration in 2015.

 Kim has also been listed in Chambers USA, America's Leading Business Lawyers since 2009 and in The Best Lawyers in America since 2010.

 In 2012, she was named one of Georgia Trend magazine’s "Legal Elite" for her work in immigration law.

 Specializing in permanent residence cases for Aliens of Extraordinary Ability and Outstanding Researchers (including scientists, Olympic athletes, and internationally-recognized academics) and University and College faculty (special handling cases).